 In consideration of the Group's multiple functional currency types, the information about exchange gain or loss for currency is disclosed by summarization.
-The foreign currency exchange gain (loss) (including the realized and unrealized) was NT\$60,583 thousand and NT\$(6,009) thousand until March 31, 2024 and 2023.
+The foreign currency exchange gain (loss) (including the realized and unrealized) was NT\$ 150,220 thousand and NT\$25,362 thousand in 2024 and 2023.

-(B) Cash flow and fair value interest rate risk
+B Cash flow and fair value interest rate risk